Operation Christmas Child, a project of Samaritan’s Purse, brings Good News and joy to children around the world through gift-filled shoe boxes.

 A Globe Traveller

-There will be cheese and nibbles, tea and coffee, with a short AGM at the end of the evening.
+There was cheese and nibbles, tea and coffee, with a short AGM at the end of the evening.

 WARWICK DISTRICT FAITHS FORUM

-National Interfaith Week will be from 10th to 17th November.
+National Interfaith Week was from 10th to 17th November 2019.

-The annual WDFF conference will take place on Saturday November 9th at St. Peter’s Conference Centre, Dormer Place, beginning at 10.00am with registration from 9.30am and concluding at 1pm, to be followed by lunch.
+The annual WDFF conference took place on Saturday November 9th at St. Peter’s Conference Centre, Dormer Place, beginning at 10.00am with registration from 9.30am and concluding at 1pm.
+This was followed by lunch.

-Further details of the timetable and speakers are on the vestibule notice board.
-Speakers include Bishop John, Bishop of Warwick, Paul Thompson of Springfield Mind, Hannah Minde of Think Active, DCI Morgan of Warwickshire Police and our MP Mr Matt Western.
+Speakers included Bishop John, Bishop of Warwick, Paul Thompson of Springfield Mind, Hannah Minde of Think Active, DCI Morgan of Warwickshire Police and our MP Mr Matt Western.